sweetest-framework/sweetest/GUIDELINES.md

 offerMock { FakeAuthManager() }
 ```

-This effectively tells sweetest how a certain type is initialized.
+This effectively tells sweetest how a certain type is provided.

 It might make sense to satisfy the constructor of `AuthManager` the way it's shown above, but in most cases you should not circumvent sweetest's dependency management.
 So you can use `instanceOf()` which is available in the receiver scope of the lambda you pass to the `offerX` functions: